top of page

 Hojo Kata

-Hojo refers to four sword forms - carrying the energetic qualities of the four seasons - from the Kashima Shinden Jikishinkage ryu.
+Hojo refers to four sword forms from Kashima Shinden Jikishinkage-ryu, each carrying the energetic quality of one of the four seasons.

-The great master Omori Sogen Roshi passed these down as an inheritance within our Zen lineage.
-He did so because they are uniquely useful for cultivating embodiment of the principles of Zen practice.
-Their purpose is "To cut all habits acquired since the day you were born and return to your original nature."
+The great master Omori Sogen Roshi transmitted these forms as an inheritance within our Zen lineage, because they are uniquely powerful tools for cultivating bodily Zen realization.
+Their purpose is: “To cut all habits acquired since the day you were born and return to your original nature.”

-Today, Zen practice tends to easily become an intellectual or conceptual exercise (or, as Omori Roshi called it, "empty discussion").
-Embodied practices countering this trend are thus crucial.
-Though the the Hojo forms have a martial origin, we do not practice them as a fighting method.
-Rather, they serve to cultivate a sustained meditative absorption in movement and the intense vitality that genuine spiritual practice requires.
-The Hojo forms are also, as one of our teachers commented, "great fixers of bodies."
-Posture, breathing, and energy - three elements upon which the fruition of seated meditation rests - are cultivated rapidly and with great effect through Hojo practice.
+Today, Zen practice can easily become intellectual or conceptual, what Omori Roshi called “empty discussion.”
+Embodied practices that counter this tendency are therefore crucial.
+Although the Hojo forms have a martial origin, we do not practice them as a fighting method.
+Rather, they cultivate sustained meditative absorption in movement, together with the intense vitality required for genuine spiritual practice.

-Hojo practice is undertaken by all residents at the monastery, and is also one of the activities done during Zen retreats..
-Please see the calendar for additional events.
+Hojo practice is undertaken by all monastery residents, and is also practiced during some Zen retreats.
+Please see the Calendar for additional events.

 bottom of page